learn-co-curriculum/module-one-guided-final-project/README.md

 12. So, we've gotten an input from our user, but what do we do with the it?

-First let's think big picture: our goal is to take the user's input--a string of a station name--and use that name to find a station in our database.
+First let's think big picture: our goal is to take the user's input--a string of a station name--and use that station name to find a station in our database.
 Then we want to grab all of that station's lines and output the lines to our user.

-Now let's think about how we'll code out this process: first, we want a method that uses the station string to query our database, right?
+Now let's think about how we'll code out this process: first, we want a method that uses the station name to query our database, right?
 Know any activerecord methods we could use to find a station by its name?

+Think on it....

+Keep thinking...

+Okay, how about this activerecord method:

 ```
 def find_station(station)